Corporate Governance Guidelines

 The Board welcomes the attendance of executive officers at Board and committee meetings.
 In addition, the Board encourages the executive officers to bring non-executive managers to Board meetings, from time to time, who: (a) can provide additional insight into the items being discussed because of personal involvement in these areas, or (b) represent non-executive managers with future potential that senior management believes should be given exposure to the Board.

 6. Resources.
-In performing its functions, the Board is entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
-The Board shall have the authority to retain and approve the fees and retention terms of its outside advisors.
+In performing its functions, the Board and the Audit, Compensation, Governance, and Risk and Technology Committees are entitled to rely on the advice, reports and opinions of management, counsel, accountants, auditors and other expert advisors.
+The Board and the Audit, Compensation, Governance, and Risk and Technology Committees shall have the authority to retain and approve the fees and retention terms of its outside advisors at the Company’s expense.

 7. Interaction with the Public.
 The Board believes that the Company’s management generally has the authority and responsibility to speak for the Company publicly.
 In the event that management believes it is appropriate for the Board to communicate directly with the public or other constituencies, such comments should, in most circumstances, come from the Chairman.